sugaryourcoffee/monitoring/docs/monitoring.md

 The next step is to use the script in the NRPE what we will do now.
 The steps we follow are

-* Add user nagios to /etc/sudoers without NOPASSWD for passenger_status
+* Allow user nagios to invoke plugins with sudo
 * Put check\_passenger in a new Puppet directory `/etc/puppet/modules/nagios/files/plugins`
 * Add the file to a file resource in